learn-co-students/oo-relationships-practice-houston-web-030920/exercises/bakery.md

 #### Bakery

 - #ingredients
-  - should return an array of ingredients for the bakery's desserts
+  - should return an array of ingredients for the bakery's desserts ###double iteration
 - #desserts
   - should return an array of desserts the bakery makes
-- #average_calories
+- #average_calories ###single iteration
-  - should return a number totaling the average number of calories for the desserts sold at this bakery
+  - should return a number totaling the average number of calories for the desserts sold at this bakery ###itereation with increment
 - .all
   - should return an array of all bakeries
 - #shopping_list
   - should return a string of names for ingredients for the bakery